 Click Yes to confirm creation of a new empty partition table on the virtual disk for writing changes to disk.

 The installation process starts after disk partitioning.
 Wait until the system installation is finished.

 Configure the package manager.
 Select Yes to use a network mirror.

 If you don’t have an HTTP proxy to access the outside networks, leave the field empty and click Continue.

-Define the device for boot loader installation. /dev/sda is used in this case.
-Click Continue.
+Define the device for boot loader installation.
+We use /dev/sda.

 Installation is complete.
 After rebooting your VM, enter root as the user name and enter the password you have specified during OS installation.

 Installing VMware Tools on Kali Linux VMware VM

 Now you have to install VMware Tools, i.e. a set of useful drivers and utilities that improves VM performance and interaction between host and guest (shared clipboard, drag & drop files, USB devices pass-through, etc.).

 Make sure that Kali Linux VMware VM installed is running and click VM > Install VMware Tools in the menu bar or the VMware Workstation window.
 The ISO CD image is now inserted to the virtual CD/DVD drive of the VM.
 You can see the disc icon on the desktop of the guest OS.
 Open the terminal (Applications > Terminal Emulator).